New to carnivorous plants? Start here!

 - Collect rainwater: Simply put a few trays outside and collect the water in empty plastic bottles.
 Once you’re hooked and your collection has grown, you can upgrade to a rain barrel!

 - Buy purified water: Distilled and deionised water is available by the litre from all DIY and hardware shops.
-Alternatively, you can get it delivered in bulk.
+Alternatively, you can buy distilled water on Amazon.
 Finally, you might also try your local aquarium specialist - they sometimes sell water purified by reverse osmosis (RO).

 - Install your own Reverse Osmosis system: These can be quite an investment, but for large collections will quickly pay for themselves.
-Most units are designed for installation under your sink, but compact units intended for aquariums are also available.
+Compact RO units intended for aquariums are often ideal for carnivorous plant setups.

 Thanks for reading!
 Feel free to get in touch via email if you’ve got any questions, comments, or requests.